Skip to Content

 • You will receive a residence permit card.

-2. Show a member of the DB Schenker collection point staff the arrival notification you received, and tell them your customer number.
-If the DB Schenker staff ask you for a PIN code, they mean your customer number.
+2. Show the collection point staff your arrival notification and tell them your PIN code.
+You will be asked for a PIN code, which means your customer number.

-3. DB Schenker staff will then give you an envelope that contains your new residence permit card.
+3. The staff will then give you an envelope that contains your residence permit card.

 • If you are collecting a card for another person, you do not need a power of attorney.
-Bring with you the arrival notification from DB Schenker and the customer number of the person whose card you are collecting.
+Bring with you the arrival notification and the PIN code of the person whose card you are collecting.

 • A personal identity code will be issued to you.
 Your personal identity code will be indicated on the residence permit card.
 Read more on the page Personal identity code.

-• If you cannot be registered in the Population Information System when you get a positive decision on your application, you will need to visit a service point of the Digital and Population Data Services Agency (dvv.fi) or contact your reception centre.
+• If you cannot be registered in the Population Information System when you get a positive decision on your application, you will need to visit a service point of the Digital and Population Data Services Agency (dvv.fi).
 After doing so, you will not receive a new residence permit card automatically but you can, if you so wish, apply for a new residence permit card that contains your personal identity code.
+The new card is subject to a fee.
+For instructions on how to apply for a new residence permit card, see the page Renewal of residence permit card.

 • If you have also applied for asylum, the Finnish Immigration Service will suspend the processing of your asylum application for as long as your residence permit issued on the basis of temporary protection is valid.